 This ranch potato salad recipe contains ranch dressing mix and bacon for a deliciously different potato salad.
 It is a welcome side dish for Easter, Memorial Day, Fourth of July, and Labor Day.

-With Labor Day approaching, I thought I would share my ranch potato salad recipe.
-It is perfect for the cookouts and backyard parties that will be happening next weekend.
+This ranch potato salad is perfect for the cookouts and backyard parties that will be happening this summer.
 I’ve taken it to church potlucks as well as barbeques and it’s always a hit.
 It goes great alongside hamburgers and hot dogs, but it is definitely not out of place beside grilled chicken or even a grilled steak.
-It is a little fancier than plain potato salad since it contains some additional spices and bacon.
+It is a little fancier than classic potato salad since it contains some additional spices and bacon.
 This ranch potato salad is truly a family favorite.

 I have modified the recipe quite a bit to fit how our family chooses to eat.
 The original called for store bought ranch dressing, but I use my ranch dressing mix.
-I’m going to give you the recipe the way I usually make it, but at the end, I do give you a few shortcuts you can use if you are in a hurry.
+I’m going to give you the recipe the way I usually make it, but at the end, I do give you a few shortcuts you can use if you need to make this ranch potato salad a little easier.
 I hope you enjoy it as much as we do.